Andreas Beck (explorer): Beck Peak

 On Amundsen's map of the South Pole, Beck was honored by having a mountain named after him.
 Amundsen named an elevation at 87°20′ S 148°0′ E Andreas Becks Top (Andreas Beck Peak).
 After further research by the United States Geological Survey, which failed to identify the original mountain named for Beck, the Advisory Committee on Antarctic Names named Beck Peak after Beck, localized at 86°5′ S 158°58′ W.

 Film/TV

 The television series The Last Place on Earth is a British seven-part serial from 1985 about the race to the South Pole featuring several well-known actors.
 Erik Bye played Andreas Beck in the series.
 Roald Amundsens sydpolsferd (Roald Amundsen's South Pole Journey) is a historical film released by the Norwegian Film Institute and it includes original footage from the South Pole expedition.
-Beck is visible in many of the scenes, and it is one of the few films to be listed in UNESCO's Memory of the World register.
+Beck is visible in many of the scenes, and it is one of the few films to be listed in UNESCO's Memory of the World International Register.